Veering branched surfaces, surgeries, and geodesic flows: Background

-As remarked in the introduction, Schleimer and Segerman's construction for (1) is inverse to the construction for (2), in a suitable sense.
-At the time of writing, the complete proof of this fact is not yet available, but see \cite{SS20}, \cite{SS21}, \cite{SS19} for the first three parts of the proof, as well as the introduction of \cite{SS19} for an outline of the proof.
-In any case, we will not need to use this fact in this paper. \end{proof}
+As remarked in the introduction, Schleimer and Segerman's construction provides a correspondence between veering triangulations and pseudo-Anosov flows, in a suitable sense.
+At the time of writing, the complete proof of this fact is not yet available, but see the introduction of \cite{SS19} for an outline of the proof.